 Tactic Timeline Make changes to the format and sessions based on first-year member feedback.
-Increase the number of school visits.
-Q1 - Q4 Revise presentation structure and content to be more engaging.
-Provide materials to participants in advance, so they're prepared for presentations and can ask informed questions. ► Allow for more interactions during sessions.
+01 04 Increase the number of school visits.
+Q1 - Q4 Provide materials to participants in advance to enable them to prepare questions in advance.
+Continue to allow for more interactions during sessions.